cockroachdb/docs/v21.1/movr-flask-setup.md

 ---
-title: Set Up a Virtual Environment for Developing Multi-Region Applications
+title: Set up a Virtual Environment for Developing Global Applications
 summary: This page walks you through setting up a demo multi-region CockroachDB cluster, and a virtual development environment.
 toc: true
+redirect_from: multi-region-setup.html
 ---

-This page walks you through setting up a virtual environment for developing and debugging an example multi-region application.
-It is the third section of the [Develop and Deploy a Multi-Region Web Application](multi-region-overview.html) tutorial.
+This page walks you through setting up a virtual environment for developing and debugging a global application.
+It is the third section of the [Develop and Deploy a Global Application](movr-flask-overview.html) tutorial.
 In this section, you will set up a demo CockroachDB cluster, initialize the database, and set up a virtual development environment.

-{% include {{ page.version.version }}/misc/movr-flask-211.md %}

 ## Before you begin

-1. Complete the previous section of the tutorial, [Create a Multi-Region Database Schema](multi-region-database.html).
+1. Complete the previous section of the tutorial, [Create a Multi-Region Database Schema](movr-flask-database.html).

 1. Make sure that you have the following installed on your local machine:
       - [CockroachDB](install-cockroachdb-mac.html)